Leave a gift in your Will

 - Pecuniary Legacy: a gift of a fixed amount of money.

-- Residuary Legacy: a gift consisting of the part of an estate.
+- Residuary Legacy: a gift consisting of the value of

 - Solicitor: A legal practitioner who deals with legal matters.